People Working at Desks in Office

 Noncommercial vs. Commercial Registered Agent

-So, what’s the difference between a commercial and noncommercial registered agent?
-And which one should a business use?
+So, how do they differ, and which one should a business use?

 The Model Registered Agents Act of 2006

-At the time of this writing, the states that enacted MoRAA rules and recognize two distinct classes of registered agents include:
+At the time of this writing, according to Uniform Law Commission’s Registered Agents Act map, the states that enacted MoRAA rules and recognize two distinct classes of registered agents include:

 • Arkansas